framps/raspiBackup/installation/systemd/systemd_readme.md

 The execution start is defined in raspiBackup.timer.
 Currently the backup is started every Sunday at 05.00 o'clock (as in the manual).
-Für weitere Anpassungsmöglichkeiten siehe [hier](https://www.freedesktop.org/software/systemd/man/systemd.timer.html#)
+For further customization options see [here](https://www.freedesktop.org/software/systemd/man/systemd.timer.html#)

 If you changes the files, execute: `systemctl daemon-reload`

 ## Enable

-Check if raspiBackup manuell run with the Service Unit
+Check if raspiBackup is executed with the service unit

     systemctl start raspiBackup.service